Dr. Reddy's Laboratories: 2014 FDA Form 483

 In December 2014 the FDA issued a Form 483 letter over concerns discovered during an inspection of its Srikakulam facility.
 No specific violations were mentioned in the letter.

 2019 recall of Ranitidine products

-On 23 October 2019, Dr. Reddy's recalled all Ranitidine products in the US market due to contamination with the carcinogen N-nitrosodimethylamine (NDMA).
+In 2019, Dr. Reddy's recalled all ranitidine products in the US market due to contamination with the carcinogen N-nitrosodimethylamine (NDMA).
+Months later, all brands of ranitidine were recalled and it was taken off the US market, as the carcinogen was an unavoidable byproduct.

 2020 recalls of Nitrofurantoin and Aripiprazole products

-In 2020 Dr. Reddy’s Laboratories (UK) Ltd recalled all unexpired stock of a specific batch of Nitrofurantoin 50 mg Tablets from pharmacies and wholesalers due to dissolution during routine stability testing and a specific batch of Aripiprazole due to the potential for small particles of Aripiprazole active material to be present which may affect the efficacy of the product.
+In 2020 Dr. Reddy's Laboratories (UK) Ltd recalled a specific batch of nitrofurantoin 50 mg tablets from pharmacies and wholesalers due to dissolution during routine stability testing and a specific batch of aripiprazole due to the potential for small particles of aripiprazole active material to be present which may affect the efficacy of the product.

 Pollution

 Dr. Reddy's has been accused of polluting agricultural land surrounding its plant in Nalgonda district of Telangana.

-Public Photography

-Andrew Walker, the Director of Dr. Reddy's Laboratories in Mirfield, England, approached two public photography auditors of PINAC Media UK Ltd in October 2021 and informed them that he did not give consent to filming on publicly accessible private property outside the gate of their chemical plant, until the police explained to him that they were not suspecting them of committing any crime.